Transjakarta: Rear-end collision

 There has been cases where fellow Transjakarta buses collided in the Transjakarta lane.
 In 2016, Kopaja AC buses (under pilot integration program with Transjakarta) collided with Corridor 1 bus at Monas station triggering a chain collision and 2 fatal injuries.
 In October 2021, two buses serving Corridor 9 were involved in a similar accident, leaving 3 casualties.

 In September 2025, TransJakarta experienced three accidents in a month.
-On Saturday, September 6, Transjakarta crashed into a shop on Jalan Raya Minangkabau, Setiabudi, South Jakarta.
+On Saturday, September 6, Transjakarta crashed into a shop on Minangkabau Raya Rd, Setiabudi, South Jakarta.
 The incident resulted in injuries to a shopkeeper.
 Afterward, on Thursday, September 18, a Transjakarta bus collided with a yellow truck in front of Tarakan Regional General Hospital (RSUD), Cideng Village, Gambir District, Central Jakarta.
-Then on Friday, September 19, a Transjakarta bus crashed into a kiosk, a house, and a vehicle belonging to a resident on Jalan Raya Stasiun Cakung, Pulogebang Village, Cakung District, East Jakarta.
+Then on Friday, September 19, a Transjakarta bus crashed into a kiosk, a house, and a vehicle belonging to a resident on Stasiun Cakung Rd, Pulogebang Village, Cakung District, East Jakarta.
 As a result of the incident, 6 people were injured, consisting of the bus driver, a resident, and 4 passengers.